EvansOdhams/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 Execute the desired script using an appropriate method, such as:
 	./script_name.sh
-Note: Make sure to provide the necessary permissions to execute the script, if required.
+Note: Make sure to provide the necessary permissions to execute the script, if required

 ## Contributing
 Contributions to this repository are welcome.
 If you spot any issues, have suggestions, or would like to add improvements or additional solutions, please create a pull request.
 Your contributions can help enhance the learning experience for others.